Team Blogsletting go

 At 65, I am becoming aware that I am probably in the Autumn of my life, and it may be time to let go.
 I mean really let go.
 Having read the book from Mindfulness to Insight by Rob Nairn, Heather Regan Addis and Choden, I am reminded of the Insights I now experience in my practice.
 I notice how hard it is to let go and am aware of some ‘thing’ in my body that is holding on.
 What’s that about?
 It makes my breathing shallower – like I can’t quite breathe in fully.
 So at 65 its not surprising I have a whole load of stuff I am holding on to.
 But it’s deep inside – not so easily recognisable on the surface.

-But little by little, I am working my way through noticing it with my Mindfulness practice, bringing kindness to myself through my compassion practice because some of these things are painful with grief and trauma.
+But little by little, I am working my way through noticing it with my Mindfulness practice, bringing kindness to myself through my Mindfulness Level 2 – Responding with Compassion practice because some of these things are painful with grief and trauma.
 By recognising what it is that is still stuck there with my Insight practice I slowly move towards a place of acceptance, and I am able to use my movement practice to help it flow through.
 I question myself as to why I am holding on to painful feelings, thoughts and memories, since they no longer serve me as the lessons have now been learned.
 Thanks to the threat-based evolution of the mind, it seems that I habitually hold on to things even if they are uncomfortable.
 How many of us continue to do things or stay with difficult situations even though the door is there for us to walk through.
 I find it important to understand why I become attached to certain things or situations in the first place.
 Attachment is a natural human inclination, driven by our desire for security, comfort, and familiarity.
 However, I increasingly notice that this attachment can sometimes lead to suffering when I hold on to things that no longer serve me.

 Many of the things we hold on to could be a past mistakes, toxic relationships, unfulfilled dreams, or even the simple act of releasing control.
 That one was a big one for me – I’m saying it again to myself ‘releasing control!’.
 Letting go is a powerful and transformative process that can bring us peace, happiness, and a sense of liberation.